-High level summary of FRSSE change coming into effect on 1 Jan 2016.
+High level summary of FRSSE that came into effect on 1 Jan 2016.

-Currently companies which are able to report under the Financial Reporting Standard for Smaller Entities (FRSSE) can use an accounting method ‘historic cost basis’.
-This means for example if the company invests into an offshore bond say with a premium value of £100,000 regardless of a growth (or loss) no tax is paid on a year on year basis but only on realisation i.e. withdrawal in part or full.
+Companies which were able to report under the Financial Reporting Standard for Smaller Entities (FRSSE) were able to use an accounting method ‘historic cost basis’.
+This meant for example if the company invested into an offshore bond say with a premium value of £100,000 regardless of a growth (or loss) no tax was paid on a year on year basis but only on realisation i.e. withdrawal in part or full.

-From 1 January 2016 the FRSSE will be withdrawn and replaced with a ‘small companies regime’ in FRS 102.
-In addition a new ‘micro-entity’ regime is being introduced under FRS 105.
+From 1 January 2016 the FRSSE was withdrawn and replaced with a ‘small companies regime’ in FRS 102.
+In addition a new ‘micro-entity’ regime was introduced under FRS 105.

-Small companies that meet the definition for the micro-entity regime under FRS105 will still be able to claim the historic basis.
+Small companies that meet the definition for the micro-entity regime under FRS105 are still able to claim the historic basis.

-How will we know what basis a company is taxed on?
+How will you know what basis a company is taxed on?